-Develop sales storytelling skills and the tell an effective story to achieve sales success.
+Develop sales story telling skills and tell an effective stories to achieve sales success.

 "We recently received a call from a merchant unhappy with their current vendor.
 They were paying high fees, receiving poor service and experiencing frequent security breaches.
 In short order we were able to launch a wireless processing system that was more secure, more reliable and even less expensive.
 Through customization we were able to address their foreign and domestic needs, a strength of ours."

 Not only does this success story demonstrate an independent sales organization's ability to solve problems, it showcases an understanding of business, markets and methods.

 Stories can demonstrate your professionalism, customer service, researching ability, creativity, problem-solving inclination or other strengths.

 Consider this story for a job-seeker: Here is an example of how one candidate summarized his most recent employment for a competitor:

 "In my last job I was hired to manage a production department at war with the editorial department.
 I walked into an environment full of distrust and resentment, built up over years of animosities and recriminations.
 Through my implementation of cross training between departments, initiation of mutual social outings such as picnics and scheduling of project post-mortems we were able, after 6 months, to convert resentment into understanding and competition into cooperation.
 As each department began to understand how the other one worked we were jointly able to improve the workflow and consequently shorten time to market with publications.
 Even quality improved as we better understood how best to work together.
 That showed me the importance of internal communication and how hard it can be, though not impossible, to change an existing culture."